Rayc940/ece5160-fast-robot/lab10/lab.md

 #### prediction_step()

 This function performs the prediction step of the Bayes Filter.
 It updates loc.bel_bar, which is the predicted belief before using new sensor data.
 The function first gets the odometry control input from the previous and current odometry poses.
-Then, for every possible current grid cell, it sums contributions from every possible previous grid cell.
+Then for every possible current grid cell, it adds contributions from all possible previous grid cell.
 Each contribution is previous belief at that state multiplied by the transition probability from motion model.

 A small optimization was used.
-If a previous belief is less than 0.0001, it is skipped because it contributes very little but costs time to compute.
+If a previous belief is less than 0.0001, it is skipped because it contributes very little but costs time.

 ```cpp
 def prediction_step(cur_odom, prev_odom):